-55. The Mission investigated four incidents in which Israeli forces coerced Palestinian civilian men at gun point to take part in house searches during the military operations (Chapter XIV).
-The Palestinian men were blindfolded and handcuffed as they were forced to enter houses ahead of the Israeli soldiers.
-In one of the incidents, Israeli forces repeatedly forced a man to enter a house in which Palestinian combatants were hiding.
-Published testimonies of Israeli soldiers who took part in the military operations confirm the continued use of this practice, in spite of clear orders from Israel's High Court to the armed forces to put an end to it and repeated public assurances from the armed forces that the practice had been discontinued.
-The Mission concludes that this practice amounts to the use of

-Palestinian civilians as human shields and is therefore prohibited by international humanitarian law.
+55. The Mission investigated four incidents in which the Israeli armed forces coerced Palestinian civilian men at gunpoint to take part in house searches during the military operations (chap.
+XIV).
+The men were blindfolded and handcuffed as they were forced to enter houses ahead of the Israeli soldiers.
+In one of the incidents, Israeli soldiers repeatedly forced a man to enter a house in which Palestinian combatants were hiding.
+Published testimonies of Israeli soldiers who took part in the military operations confirm the continuation of this practice, despite clear orders from Israel's High Court to the armed forces to put an end to it and repeated public assurances from the armed forces that the practice had been discontinued.
+The Mission concludes that this practice amounts to the use of Palestinian civilians as human shields and is therefore prohibited by international humanitarian law.
 It puts the right to life of the civilians at risk in an arbitrary and unlawful manner and constitutes cruel and inhuman treatment.
 The use of human shields also is a war crime.
 The Palestinian men used as human shields were questioned under threat of death or injury to extract information about Hamas, Palestinian combatants and tunnels.
 This constitutes a further violation of international humanitarian law.

-11. Deprivation of liberty: Gazans detained during the Israeli operation of 27 December 2008 to 18 January 2009
+11. Deprivation of liberty: Gazans detained during the Israeli military operations of 27 December 2008 to 18 January 2009